bivious/K-Plus-Scripts/pm-manager/README.md

 ### Introduction

-Welcome this is an alpha package for the PM Manager Addon.
+Welcome, to the PM Manager Addon.

-The PM Manager is a user manageable global private message blocker for KVIrc.
+The PM Manager is user manageable global private message blocker for KVIrc 4.9.2.
-The PM Manager has a simple UI to whitelist users temporarily or permanently, or via a simple context menu entry.
+It features simple but comprehensive dialogs and context menu entries designed to easily allow the whitelisting of users temporarily or permanently.

-The PM Manager notifies you and blocked users of any blocked PMs by default and allows you in addition to the pre-configured default message, to configure your own personalized notification message to send to users instead.
+The PM Manager features a in active window notification system, that also shows you and the blocked user of any filtered PM by default.
+It features a the pre-configured default message the blocked user sees and allows you to configure your own personalized notification message.

+The PM Manager allows you to easily keep a single working and refreshable backup and allows you to restore information in those backups making it available immediately for you to manage.

 ### Features

 * In channel context menu entries that control the PM Manager and the enables and disables the PM blocker function.
 * On user context menu entries that allow adding, removing, replacing or changing the target user from a temporary to/or permanent whitelist.
-* A main UI dialog displaying a temporary and permanent user management and current refreshable Channel Users list
-* The main dialog also has control buttons and Options setup access button.
+* A dialog with list display control and access buttons.
+  * Refreshable Channel Users and Whitelisted Users lists.
-* The options UI also has a checkbox for user to turn on or off notification of blocked messages.
+  * Enable/Disable notification of blocked messages.
+  * Comprehensive tooltips in all controls that show hints of what controls do.
 * A static Backup and Restore functionality for permanent whitelist and main PM Manager configuration saving.
-* Comprehensive tooltips in all controls that show hints of what controls do.
-* Comprehensive in active window messages to help as visual confirmations.
+* Comprehensive in active window feedback messaging, serving as visual confirmations.
 * Comprehensive support for keyboard access via Alt+"Key"
 * A comprehensive help file.

 ### Todo

 * Add screenshots of context menu options to help file.
 * Bump version to beta at some stage?
+* More testing
+* Make PR to upstream.

 ### Install